kchu25/jump_analysis/related_docs/options_intro.md

 | **Implied Vol (IV)** | Market's expected volatility | Solve $V_{\text{market}} = V_{BS}(\sigma)$ | Forward-looking |
 | **IV vs RV** | Pricing dislocation | Compare IV to RV | If IV > RV: options expensive; If IV < RV: options cheap |

+Note: 252 -- there are 252 trading days per year

 ### The Volatility Surface

 **Critical fact**: IV is *not* a single number.
 Each strike $K$ and time to expiry $T$ has its own IV: